SoftCircuits/SoftCircuits.Wordify/README.md

 # SoftCircuits.Wordify

-`Wordify` is a static class that contains methods and extension methods to create and modify text.
+`Wordify` is a static class that contains extension methods to create and modify text.
 It includes methods to convert numbers and dates to text, insert spaces into camel-case strings, pluralize strings, truncate strings, convert Roman numerals, create memory size strings and much more.

 Note: `Wordify` methods that accept a `string` parameter always correctly handle when that parameter is null.
 And all methods that return a `string` ensure the return value is never null.